drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/4B8Cmm9scmU)

-02. **TICKABLE** The following keys are used to type text in a source file:
+02. The following keys are used to type text in a source file:

         a-z A-Z 0-9
         + = * / ( ) [ ]